Spatial modeling of shot conversion in soccer to single out goalscoring ability: Methods

+Based on our model, we propose two measures to quantify a player's ability on the pitch.

+To start with, we would like to introduce, what we call, the {\it Shooting Prowess (SP)} of a player.
+We define this measure ${SP}_k$ as the posterior mean of $z_k$ i.e. the player-specific random effect.
+Recall that we use a cutoff of $s_m=10$ matches to evaluate this random effect, and hence, discrete cases of players taking few shots to score will be considered as general effect in our model.
+This would effectively help us in identifying the players who are in general good shooters.

 Next, we would like to quantify a player's {\it Positioning sense (PS)}, which is a pivotal thing for a striker on the field in terms of scoring goals.
 One has to be at the right place at the right time to get a goal in his name.
 From our training model, we can estimate the shot conversion probability of an average player from a particular distance, angle and type of opportunity.
 It is a different issue whether the player has grabbed the opportunity or not, but getting into a perfect position, he could ensure that a shot was fired.

-Hence, summing up the predicted probability of shot conversion for a particular player can give us a perfect idea about his positioning sense.
+In order to do that for the $k$th player, suppose that in a total of $g_k$ matches, he has taken $n_k$ shots (calculated over a time period, possibly over a whole season or for the entire career) in total.
+The expected probability of the $i$th shot, $i=1,\hdots,n_k$, is denoted by $\hat p_i$.
+Then, summing up the predicted probability of shot conversion for that player can give us a perfect idea about his positioning sense.
 Necessarily, the ${PS}_k$ (Positioning Sense) of the $k$th player is defined by

-Once again, this measure captures the average effect per game and hence, has the aforementioned nice property similar to the other measure.
+The fact that we calculate the average over the number of matches and not over the set of all shots captures the information of whether a player takes more shots in general.